 Opened in 2022, the Controlled Environment Agriculture Research Complex (CEARC) is a state-of-the-art space for industry partners and scientists to research sustainable indoor food production and find solutions to continue to feed a growing population.

 The complex consists of a 15,000-square-foot headhouse, which provides classroom and meeting spaces, offices, potting areas, storage spaces, and a processing lab to support daily operations in the greenhouses.
 It is also home to over 25,000 square feet of growing space, with both a 4-compartment commercial-style greenhouse and an 8-compartment traditional research greenhouse.
+In 2025, the CEARC was awarded a 2025 International Architecture Award, recognizing its innovative fusion of research, education, and architectural excellence.

 This facility incorporates the land-grant mission of teaching, research, and extension through cutting-edge research, advanced technology integration, industry partnerships, and the creation of a dynamic learning environment.